SlimeVR/SlimeVR-Docs-Site/diy_guide.md

 **3. Upload the firmware**

-Download the firmware from our github, defining what boards you have put in your tracker and how they set up, and then upload it to the newly built trackers.
-You can find a full breakdown of this process on the [uploading the firmware guide](upload_firmware_guide.md).
+Download the firmware from our github, define what IMUs you have put in your tracker and how they are set up, and then upload it to the newly built trackers.
+You can find a full breakdown of this process in the [uploading the firmware guide](upload_firmware_guide.md).

 **4. Install and set up the SlimeVR server**